aws-samples/aws-get-started-workshop/content/02-dev-fast-follow/03-network-integration/01-on-premises-network-integration/04-set-up-site-to-site-vpn.md

 |**`IP Address`**|Enter the value of the public IP Address of your on-premises gateway address for your VPN |
 |**`Certificate ARN`**|Leave empty|
 |**`Device`**|Leave empty|

 {{% notice info %}}
+**Pre-shared Key and Certificate Options:** These example set up instructions use the pre-shared key option to authenticate your Site-to-Site VPN tunnel endpoints.
+If you don't want to use pre-shared keys, you can use a private certificate from AWS Certificate Manager Private Certificate Authority to authenticarte your VPN endpoints.
+See [Site-to-Siter VPN tunnel authentication options](https://docs.aws.amazon.com/vpn/latest/s2svpn/vpn-tunnel-authentication-options.html).
+{{% /notice %}}

+{{% notice info %}}
 **Customer Gateway ID:** Note the Customer Gateway ID for the newly created Customer Gateway.
 You will use this in later steps.